Rutgers Protection of Minors Policy

 - Reporting: adhere to all reporting obligations if abuse or neglect of a minor is suspected.

-- Be able to comply with current public health guidelines, including those Executive Orders in place at the time of operation, the Return to Rutgersmandatory safety precautions outlined in my previous announcement.
+- Be able to comply with current public health guidelines, including those Executive Orders in place at the time of operation, the Guide to Returning to Rutgers, mandatory safety precautions outlined in my previous announcement.

 Each member of our community has a responsibility to support the protection of minors.
 Understanding your role and adhering to the policy requirements mentioned above is paramount toward providing the best possible experiences for children at Rutgers University.